Ji Yu-chan

 Ji Yu-chan (born 24 August 2002) is a South Korean swimmer.

 Career

-He competed in the men's 50 metre freestyle event at the 2024 Summer Olympics.
+Ji competed in the men's 50 metre freestyle event at the 2024 Summer Olympics.

 He won gold in the 50 m freestyle event at the 2022 Asian Games, setting a national and games record in the process.

 He set Asian record in the 50 m freestyle event at the 2025 World Aquatics Championships.